 Debra Solt is the Director of Workforce Training and Economic Development.
 In her position, Solt manages the station’s high stakes testing center which proctors exams for licensed occupations, high school completion and job qualifications.
 As part of the station’s workforce initiative, her department’s programs add capacity to Vegas PBS’ existing workforce system by offering candidates the choice to complete online programs.
 Solt is known nationally and internationally as a specialist in partnering with business and industry for the development and implementation of customized workforce programs that produce measurable results for clients and the community-at-large.
 Prior to joining Vegas PBS, Solt spent over fourteen years in higher education in Nevada and Washington State.

-John Turner is the Director of Engineering, IT and Emergency Response systems.
+John Turner is the Chief of Broadcast Operations and Emergency Response systems.
 Turner supervises all informational technology, engineering and emergency response functions.
 He also directs technical planning and the direction of Vegas PBS’ broadcast systems.
 Turner is an Emmy award winning television manager with over 30 years in commercial television news.
 Turner has received Emmy and Telly awards for his news coverage during the Persian Gulf War, Los Angeles riots, Northridge Earthquake, trial of O.J.
 Simpson and Hurricane Katrina.
 He previously worked at KLAS-TV as the Assistant Chief Engineer and Director of News Operations, as well as for KVVU-TV as the Assistant Chief Engineer.
 Turner holds a Master of Forensic Psychology degree from the University of Southern California.
 He sits on the Local Emergency Planning Commission (LEPC) as the media representative and co-chairs the PIO position.
 He has also served as a Reserve Police Officer for the Boulder City Police, staff at Disney Parks, and Technical Director for the Rams football team and Angels baseball team.